-The study of these merger products provides crucial insights into magnetic field amplification, rotational evolution, accretion processes, and binary evolution.
-The strong field threading the surface of these WDs affects the structure and opacities of their atmospheres, and might affect their evolution; therefore, the development of atmosphere models that take into account the effects of the strong field is paramount to model these sources and understand their physical properties.
-Previous studies of extremely magnetised WDs ($B>100$\,MG) have shown that their spectral energy distribution differs dramatically from non-magnetised ones, especially in the ultraviolet range \citep{green1981,schmidt1986,gaensicke2001}.
-We here present new, state-of-the-art atmosphere models that include the effect of a varying magnetic field on the surface of magnetised WDs and can reproduce the observed spectra of these ultra-magnetised objects.
+The study of these merger products provides insights into magnetic-field amplification, rotational evolution, accretion processes, and binary evolution.
+The strong field threading the surface of these WDs affects the structure and opacities of their atmospheres and might affect their evolution; therefore, atmosphere models that account for the effects of the strong field are required to model these sources and understand their physical properties.
+Previous studies of extremely magnetised WDs ($B>$\,100\,MG) have shown that their spectral energy distributions (SEDs) differ from those of non-magnetised WDs, especially in the ultraviolet range \citep{green1981,schmidt1986,gaensicke2001}.

 Another key factor in the evolutionary history of merger remnants is fallback accretion.
-Numerical simulations of double WD mergers show that right after the merger the remnant is surrounded by a thick disk and extended tidal tails, and while some of the material is either ejected or rapidly accreted, material on eccentric orbits is accreted on longer timescales, supplying a low-level but sustained accretion flow \citep[see e.g.][]{guerrero2004,rosswog2007,loren-aguilar_high-resolution_2009,dan2014structure}.
-This fallback rate is initially high but decays over time, releasing gravitational potential energy that can heat the remnant’s outer layers and power high-energy emission.
+Numerical simulations of double WD mergers show that right after the merger, the remnant is surrounded by a thick disc and extended tidal tails, and while some of the material is either ejected or rapidly accreted, material on eccentric orbits is accreted on longer timescales, supplying a low-level but sustained accretion flow \citep[see e.g.][]{guerrero2004,rosswog2007,loren-aguilar_high-resolution_2009,dan2014structure}.
+This fallback rate is initially high, but decays over time, releasing gravitational potential energy that can heat the remnant’s outer layers and power high-energy emission.
 Such a mechanism may also affect the spin evolution and thermal structure of the remnant over extended timescales and would provide another mechanism to identify merger remnants \citep[see e.g.][]{rueda_electromagnetic_2019,sousa_double_2022,yang_revealing_2022}.
 However, until recently, no signs of long-term accretion from fallback have been observed in a merger remnant.